vedantmistryy/game-of-life/.github/CONTRIBUTING.md

 ## Pull Request

-1. Fork this repository (Also click star 😉)
+1. Fork this repository (Also star 😉)
 2. Clone forked repository in your local
 3. Find file written in issue
 4. Make pattern along image attached in issue
    - Pattern is 2D array
+   - Array is in `life` property
    - Fill 1 about black area
    - Fill 0 about white area
 5. Run dev server